EagleBlood/MovieGOApi/README.md

 ## 2. Setup

-After succesfull build in ```/src/main/java/connection/Connect.java``` you must assign valid url for your MySql Database and provide existing login and password.
+After succesfull build in ```/src/main/java/connection/Connect.java``` you must assign valid url for your MySql Database and provide existing login and password within your DB workplace.

 > [!NOTE]
-> You can build DB structure from scratch using provided [scheme](), or use provided raw SQL files to import.
+> You can build DB structure from scratch using provided [scheme](), or use provided raw [SQL files]() to import.

 If everything was done acordingly you should connect to your DB and start making request at both [MovieGO](https://github.com/EagleBlood/MovieGO) and [MovieGOAdmin](https://github.com/EagleBlood/MovieGOAdmin) applications.